Patrick Burns (businessman): Early life

 Patrick O'Byrne was born in Oshawa, Ontario, on July 6, 1856, the fourth of eleven children of Michael and Bridget O'Byrne.
-His parents had emigrated from County Mayo, Ireland in 1848 due to the Great Famine, and as part of the naturalization process, the family name was shortened to Byrne and then later to Burns.
+His parents had immigrated from County Mayo, Ireland in 1848 due to the Great Famine, and as part of the naturalization process, the family name was shortened to Byrne and then later to Burns.
 The family moved from the Oshawa area northward in the spring of 1864 to the small community of Kirkfield, Ontario, where Burns spent a majority of his childhood.
 Patrick had very little formal schooling but learned a great deal about hard work and thriftiness from his parents.

 He spent his last summer in Kirkfield chopping wood for a neighbour.
 He had intended to save enough money to travel out west, but when it came time for him to collect his pay, he discovered that his employer did not have enough cash to cover the $100 he was owed for his labour and so was instead given two oxen as payment.
 They had a resale value of $70, but he saw an alternative.
 He made $140 by slaughtering the animals and reselling their meat and byproducts.
 That experience was one that he would remember when he was as an entrepreneur.

 With his brothers John and Dominic in 1878 he head out west at the age of 22.
 They started out by steamer, but when they reached Rat Portage, he feared that if he paid for transportation the rest of the way, he might lack funds on his arrival.
 Undaunted, he bought some bread and cheese, and with his gun for protection, walked the rest of the way to Winnipeg.
 He and John, impressed by reports of good lands to the west, decided to take advantage of the Canadian Dominion Lands Act of 1872.
 The brothers set out on foot to locate their homesteads and walked 160 mi until they found land to their liking just east of Minnedosa, Manitoba.

 Burns continued to homestead in Manitoba until after the Louis Riel rebellion but gradually became involved in buying cattle and selling meat.
 He began his meat packing career with a cow bought on credit and sold for $4.
 He began freighting goods from Winnipeg and driving his neighbours' cattle to the Winnipeg market.
 By 1885, he was buying and selling his own cattle.

 As a contractor from railway construction, that Burns transitioned from being a small-time broker to a successful entrepreneur.
 In 1887, William Mackenzie and his partners Donald Mann, James Ross, and Herbert Holt secured a railway construction contract to drive a line from Quebec through Maine to the Eastern Seaboard.
 Mackenzie had grown up in Kirkfield and remembered Burns from their briefly-shared school days and time spent working in their fields.
-Aware of Burns' experience in the livestock business, Mackenzie gave him the opportunity to provision the labourers who were to construct the line.
+Aware of Burns's experience in the livestock business, Mackenzie gave him the opportunity to provision the labourers who were to construct the line.